drocheam/optrace/docs/source/usage/image.rst

   if the parameter seems to have any effect on the image.
   Depending on the geometry, :python:`no_pol=True` can lead to a speed-up of 10-40%.
 * Prefer inbuilt surface types to data or function surfaces
-* try to limit the light through the geometry to rays hitting all lenses.
+* Improve the sequential order of elements or the initial ray distribution.
 For instance:
     - Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed at a later stage.
-    - Orienting the ray direction cone of the source towards the setup, therefore maximizing rays hitting all lenses.
+    - Orienting the ray direction cone of the source towards the setup, therefore maximizing the number of rays hitting all lenses.
       See the :ref:`example_arizona_eye_model` example on how this could be done.

 Saving and Loading a RenderImage